top of page

 Isle of Skye, March 2023

 David had not worked for five years.
-The virus that had shut down the world had been the final death knell for the programme that he himself had created.
-He ended the call, having reluctantly agreed to one more series, but deep-down, he knew that it was no more than life-support for something that was already dead.
+The virus that shut down the world had been the final death knell for the programme that he himself had created.
+He ended the call, having reluctantly agreed to one more series, but deep-down, he knew it was no more than life-support for something already dead.

 London, June 2023

 Then more details arrived from the Azeira, due to arrive the day after tomorrow.
-The suite had been occupied by government minister, Lord Hazelcroft and his wife, when she had gone missing, lost overboard on the Atlantic voyage to New York six weeks earlier.
-Lady Hazelcroft was believed to have been wearing the famous diamond.
+The suite had been occupied by Lord Hazelcroft and his wife when she had gone missing.
+She was believed to have been lost overboard on the Atlantic voyage to New York six weeks earlier, but her body had never been found.
+Lady Hazelcroft was said to have been wearing the famous diamond.

-They would be taking the whole crew.
+David changed his mind.
+They would take the whole crew.
 Other work could wait.
 There was more to this than just a dark feeling in one room.

 Godwinson